 There is nothing in these rock cakes that should shock you, flour, baking powder and a touch of salt are mixed together.
 Unsalted butter is then added in and rubbed into the flour to create a breadcrumb like mixture.
 A little sugar, dried fruit and an egg bring it all together with a tiny touch of milk.
 See nothing fancy or weird, just good old fashioned ingredients.

-Try and resit the temptation, at least the first time and stick with the classics.
-Sultanas, raisins and currents.
-Any one of these will work great or you can use a combination like I did for a little difference and texture.
+Try and resist the temptation, at least the first time and stick with the classics.
+Sultanas, raisins and currants.
+Anyone of these will work great or you can use a combination as I did for a little difference and texture.
 If you can, buy the bags of ready mixed dried fruit.
 Like the ones used in fruit cakes, that will be perfect.
 Or use what you have in your cupboard, nothing fancy required here.

-These rock cakes really are a simply wonderful treat that aren’t too full of sugar, buttery and ever so slightly crumbly.
+These rock cakes really are a simply wonderful treat that isn’t too full of sugar, buttery and ever so slightly crumbly.
 The hubby likes to slather a little butter on his, but I don’t think they need it but hey whatever floats your boat.
-Just make sure you give these wonderful childhood teats a go, because I promise you won’t regret it.
+Just make sure you give these wonderful childhood teats ago because I promise you won’t regret it.

 Rock Cakes A British Childhood Classic